DataDog/datadog-agent/docs/public/components/using-components.md

 ```

 !!!
 Info
-    This means that components can depend on non components type too (as long as the main instruct Fx how to create them).
+    This means that components can depend on non-component types too (as long as the main instruct Fx how to create them).

 ## Using components parameters